less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 You can stop execution of your code using the key-combination `CTRL-C` in each of the terminals.

 But let's dive a bit deeper so that we start to understand what is going on behind the scenes.
-To launch this rocket, we needed four terminals. to launch the `roscore`, the rocket_engine, the main_controller software, and the countdown software.
+To launch this rocket, we needed four terminals to launch the `roscore`, the rocket_engine, the main_controller software, and the countdown software.
 Using this information, we can start to understand some of the system organization as shown below:

 <div class="columns is-centered">